-Print date stamp in the GC log.
-This is addition to the server live time value.
+- Print date stamp in the GC log.
+This is in addition to the server live time value.

-Rotate the garbage collection log files.
-The current file’s name will end with
+- Rotate the garbage collection log files.
+The current file’s name will end with .current.

-Specify the number garbage collection log files to use.
+- Specify the number of garbage collection log files to use.

 Once you have set the above values are ready to tune the Heap sizing.
 These are the knobs you will be tuning.
 The following section will discuss my approach to tuning garbage collection.

 - Sets the trigger point for CMS garbage collection.
 If this value is too high, then the heap may fragment and trigger a single-threaded full garbage collection.
 If it is too low, you will be wasting memory.

 - Sets the number of threads to use for parallel GC operations.
 Defaults to 25% of the available threads.
 In my tests, GC times didn’t improve with values over 8.
 Values up to 6 showed significant improvement as threads were added.
 These tests were done on a Sparc machine with 32 threads.